elastic/elastic-agent/deploy/kubernetes/README.md

 The suggested method of installing Elastic Agent in large Kubernetes clusters is to install Elastic Agent as a Side Container with KSM in order to collect the KSM metrics.
 As Kubernetes cluster becomes larger, we increase the number of KSM shards and we have a dedicated Elastic Agent to collect from specific shard endpoint.
 Those are installed as part of [Statefulset](./elastic-agent-kustomize/ksm-autosharding/elastic-agent-standalone/base/elastic-agent-standalone-ksm-statefulset-configmap.yaml)

-Additional to the Elastic Agents for KSM, the rest of metrics are collected from Elastic Agents deployed as [daemonsets](./elastic-agent-kustomize/ksm-autosharding/elastic-agent-standalone/base/elastic-agent-standalone-ksm-daemonset-configmap.yaml)
+In addition to the Elastic Agents for KSM, the rest of the metrics are collected from Elastic Agents deployed as [daemonsets](./elastic-agent-kustomize/ksm-autosharding/elastic-agent-standalone/base/elastic-agent-standalone-ksm-daemonset-configmap.yaml)

 More information for the configuration of Elastic Agent can be found [here](https://github.com/elastic/elastic-agent/blob/52b681c8c1a77192b8843e4ab140591871d77d24/docs/elastic-agent-ksm-sharding.md)